Opera Singer, Fashion Designer Radmila Lolly Thrills Miami Heat Fans With Custom-Designed Ball Gowns

 MIAMI (CBSMiami) – As an opera singer, Radmila Lolly is used to hitting the high notes with ease, but these days, she’s scoring points for her court couture, wearing her own custom-designed Miami Heat ball gowns to the playoffs.

-The gowns, made from 14 Miami Heat jerseys, have caught the eyes of many Heat fans lately.READ MORE: Swastikas, Hate Messages Found Scrawled On Bathroom Wall At Davie High School
+The gowns, made from 14 Miami Heat jerseys, have caught the eyes of many Heat fans lately.READ MORE: MDFR Identifies "Voice In The Rubble" Victim

 The red one was finished two years ago but COVID shut it down.